-Term 'turn' is used in two meanings in the rules.
-First meaning (described in this chapter) describes division of play while another meaning refers to rotation of unit.
+The term 'turn' has two meanings in these rules.
+The first (described in this chapter) describes division of play while another meaning refers to rotation of unit.
 The context always points whether 'game/play turn' or 'unit turn' is described.